School of Architecture Students head to Market

-Marywood University interior architecture and architecture students will be exhibiting their works at the world renowned High Point Market in North Carolina from October 18 – October 23, 2019.
+Marywood University interior architecture and architecture students exhibited their works at the world renowned High Point Market in North Carolina from October 18 to October 23, 2019.
 Marywood University School of Architecture students have been exhibiting their works at the High Point Market since 2014.

-In addition to the student works being exhibited, Marywood’s interior architecture faculty member and president of the University Hall of Innovation and Job Creation, Stephen Garrison, will also be accompanying Marywood students who host, ‘A Student’s Perspective’ webcast.
+In addition to the student works being exhibited, Marywood’s interior architecture faculty member and president of the University Hall of Innovation and Job Creation, Stephen Garrison, also accompanied the Marywood students who host, ‘A Student’s Perspective’ webcast.

 Mr. Garrison said, "Design is such a vast field with various associated disciplines, it would be impossible to teach about all of it in a university curriculum.
 Through the University Hall of Innovation, the 'by Design Challenges', the industry mentorship, and the 'A Student's Perspective' webcast, I hope to introduce my students, as well as students from other programs around the country, to opportunities and experiences that they may not have thought possible.
 The industry wants to mentor students, and they understand that they have as much to learn from the students as they have to teach.”